JujuAdams/Bento/docs/2.3/Topic-Input.md

 BentoSystemStep(0, 0, display_get_gui_width(), display_get_gui_height());}
 ```

+?> If you're using the ["Input" library](https://codeberg.org/offalynne/Input) then you can simplify the code above.
+Please see [this article](Topic-Input-Library) for more information.

 Bento will process input when you call `BentoSystemStep()`.
 You can then check the state of user interface elements by calling various functions.
 The most important is `BentoPrimaryGetClick()` which detects when the player has clicked on an element.
 You should call `BentoPrimaryGetClick()` in User Event 0 for elements that are objects instances, or in the `eventStep` method for elements that are structs.

 !> It is very important to detect players clicking buttons by calling explicitly `BentoPrimaryGetClick()`.
 If you check against any other function then your user interface is liable to work incorrectly.